peluche/SWE-to-MLE/content/grimoire/index.md

   enable: true
 ---

+## Alignment
+Is related to AGI.
+It's about "building a __nice__ AI".
+Quoting George Hotz it's also about making a "do what I __mean__ machine" as opposed to a what I said machine.
+When discussed people tend to use `Utility function` as our model for influencing AI's behavior.
+It's a very hard problem, currently unsolved problem, possibly unsolvable problem?
+This is a subjet causing a lot of anguish.
+How to avoid the `Roko's basilisk` and the `paperclip maximizer` doom.
+Anecdotally, humans are not aligned (within natural selection) with our "inclusive genetic fitness" because we use contraceptives which goes against what "natural selection would want us to do".
+The most vocal advocate for alignment over the years has been Eliezer Yudkowsky [yt](https://youtu.be/EUjc1WuyPT8).

 ## Argmax
 Set the largest value to `1` and everything else to `0`.
 This is convenient to make a decision, but has a terrible derivative for backpropagation (see. [softmax](#softmax)).